boots-edu/textbook/source/text/1-typescript/strings.md

 ## Overview

-The `string` type is a primitive data type in Typescript.
+The `string` type is a primitive data type in TypeScript.
 We can declare a variable to be of type string directly:

 {: .no-run}